“Thanks Rebecca, now I feel like less of a Ph.D. fuck up”.

 Overwhelm isn’t proof that you can’t do it.
 It’s only true if you listen to the lie.

-Overwhelm is your inner critic doing its misguided best to protect you from painful criticism, failure, rejection, and dragons.
+Overwhelm is your inner critic doing its misguided best to protect you from life-threatening criticism, failure, and rejection.

 This tactic involves breaking the task into small, less-overwhelmy components: